 The AUD pin is a PMOS open drain structure.
 It outputs voice signals to drive a speaker through an external NPN transistor when the chip is active.
-However, the AUD pin becomes floating when the chip is in the standby state.
+The AUD pin becomes a floating output when the chip is in the standby state.